Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (Score: 23.04)Very low risk score from national assessments.
+Disaster RiskLow (23.04 Score)Very low overall risk score from national analysis, with manageable specific hazards.

-Tax IncentivesYesMultiple state and local programs reduce equipment and operational costs.
+Tax IncentivesYesMultiple state and local programs exist, including sales tax exemptions on equipment.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: While there are no direct public cloud on-ramps located within Brooklyn as of September 2025, private network connections extend to all major cloud providers.
-Access to AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, Oracle Cloud, and Alibaba Cloud is readily available through nearby interconnection hubs in Manhattan and Northern New Jersey.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Brooklyn itself as of September 2025.
+However, dedicated private network connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are readily available through providers in nearby Manhattan and Secaucus, NJ.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in Brooklyn average between $0.07 and $0.09 per kWh (USD) as of September 2025.
-This pricing is competitive for a major US city and helps manage the total cost of ownership for high-density deployments.
+Average Cost Of Power: Industrial electricity rates in the Brooklyn area typically range from approximately $0.07–$0.09/kWh (USD) as of September 2025.
+These competitive rates, relative to other major global markets, help manage the total cost of ownership for high-density deployments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Brooklyn offer low-latency connectivity to Manhattan's Financial District, Midtown's media and enterprise headquarters, and the growing technology scene within Brooklyn itself.
-This proximity is critical for financial trading, ad-tech, and content delivery workloads.
+Proximity To Key Business Districts: Data centers in Brooklyn are strategically positioned near the Brooklyn Tech Triangle and provide low-latency connectivity to Manhattan's Financial District.
+This proximity is critical for financial services, media, and technology companies that depend on rapid data transfer.

-Tax Advantage For Data Centers: New York provides significant tax incentives for data centers.
-The most direct benefit is a sales tax exemption on the purchase of tangible personal property and services, which substantially lowers the capital investment required for new builds and equipment refreshes.
+Tax Advantage For Data Centers: New York provides significant tax incentives for data centers, primarily through a sales tax exemption on qualifying equipment purchases.
+This program directly reduces the capital expenditure required to build out or refresh server, storage, and networking hardware.

 Natural Disaster Risk

-Brooklyn has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 out of 100 as of September 2025.
-This score indicates a lower-than-average exposure to significant natural hazards compared to other locations nationwide.
+Brooklyn has a very low overall risk profile for natural disasters, with a FEMA National Risk Index score of 23.04 out of 100 as of September 2025.
+While the aggregate risk is low, operators should engineer facilities to mitigate the most relevant threats.

-The primary risks for the area include potential impacts from coastal waves, drought, hail, heatwaves, hurricanes, ice storms, and lightning.
-However, the overall probability and expected annual financial loss from these events are considered low.
+Key risks for the area include potential impacts from coastal waves, drought, hail, heatwaves, hurricanes, ice storms, and riverine flooding.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business